-Daniel Cash and J. D. Ensign, both respected pioneers of St. Louis County’s judicial system, defended Oppel at his January 1882 trial, arguing that the killing was a matter of self defense.
-Witnesses said the Brennan had taken off his coat and unlinked the cuffs on his shirt, preparing himself for a fight.
-He approached Oppel, who was much smaller than the Irishman and was backing up in retreat.
-Oppel then warned Brennan to keep back, but he kept coming.
-Using one hand, Oppel struck Brennan a blow to the left side of the head, close to the ear.
-Brennan stumbled backward and fell; three minutes later he was dead.
-Other evidence presented showed that the blow had only caused a bruise—since there were no lacerations or broken bones it was highly doubtful the blow could have killed Brennan.
+Oppel was arrested the next day and sent to St. Paul for a brief incarceration—authorities couldn’t very well hold him at his good friend’s brewery.
+But they did delay his trial for almost two years.
+St. Louis County’s Sunday liquor license experiment was stopped.
+Daniel Cash and J. D. Ensign, both respected pioneers of the St. Louis County judicial system, defended Oppel at his January 1882 trial, arguing that he had struck Brennan in self defense.
+Witnesses said Brennan had unlinked his shirt cuffs, preparing for a fight.
+He approached Oppel, who warned him to keep back.
+Brennan kept coming.
+Oppel struck him a one-handed blow close to the left ear.
+Brennan stumbled backward and fell.
+The blow had only raised a bruise—since there were no lacerations or broken bones it was highly doubtful it could have killed Brennan.
 (We know much more about head injuries today than we did in 1882.)

 A jury of land-owning males—most of whom traded with Christian Oppel and had known Herman since he was a boy—came back with a verdict of not guilty.
 Days later the Duluth Weekly Tribune announced that Oppel had finally married Mary Mannheim, whose faith in Oppel’s innocence never faltered.
 Since he could have been hanged for murder, they had postponed their wedding until after the trial.